wp-plugins/content-aware-sidebars/readme.txt

 == Frequently Asked Questions ==

 If you have any questions not answered here, head to the [Support Forum](http://wordpress.org/tags/content-aware-sidebars?forum_id=10) or [contact me directly](http://www.intox.dk/kontakt/).

+= Will Content Aware Sidebars work with my theme? =

+Yes.

+If the theme supports dynamic widget areas/sidebars, new sidebars can be created to replace or merge with those.
+If not, it is still possible to create sidebars and then use the function `display_ca_sidebar()` in the theme.

+= Will Content Aware Sidebars work with my plugin? =

+Most likely.

+If the plugin uses public Custom Post Types or Custom Taxonomies, these will automatically be supported.
+Additionally, Content Aware Sidebars uses modules with WordPress Hooks that you can control and features builtin support for some of the most popular plugins in the WordPress Repository.

+= My new sidebar is not displayed where I expect it to? =

+All content rules are dependent of each other (when they collide), which makes it possible to create extremely focused rules for where to display a sidebar; e.g. with posts written by a given author and with a given category.
+However, this also means that it currently is not possible to create a single sidebar that should be displayed with posts by a given author or posts with a given category.

+Note the exposure setting as it determines whether the selected rules apply to archives, singulars or both.

 = How do I use display_ca_sidebar( $args )? =